What Is Lyme Disease in Dogs? Vet Answers and Explanations

 Lyme disease is one of the most common and serious tick-borne illnesses that affects dogs and humans alike.
 Also known as canine Lyme disease or canine borreliosis, this condition is caused by the bacterium Borrelia burgdorferi.

 This bacterium is a spirochete, a unique, corkscrew-shaped organism.
 It’s a troublesome pathogen to deal with, as it’s challenging to eliminate once it has gained a foothold.
-What makes this bacteria dangerous is its ability to sneak and remain undetected.
+What makes the bacteria dangerous is their ability to sneak and remain undetected.

 Lyme disease won’t show symptoms until the later stages.
 That’s why once the signs appear, it’s crucial to have vet care.